 Funding from the Natural Environment Research Council allowed us to develop the synopses of actions for sustainable production on farmland (such as natural pest regulation, and soil quality) and in aquaculture.

-Seven global conservation synopses are currently being produced on the conservation of reptiles, marine mammals, marine fish (selected actions), terrestrial invertebrates (selected groups), wetlands (marshes and swamps), grasslands (selected actions) and enhancing biodiversity on marine artificial structures.
+Six global conservation synopses are currently being produced on the conservation of reptiles, marine fish (selected actions), terrestrial invertebrates (selected groups), wetlands (marshes and swamps), grasslands (selected actions) and enhancing biodiversity on marine artificial structures.
 Additional topics are also being added to the synopsis on the control of invasive species.
-We are also currently updating the synopses on the conservation of birds and bats.
+We are also currently updating the synopsis on the conservation of birds.

 Over the next five years, Conservation Evidence aims to produce synopses covering every major habitat and taxonomic group.